yalcinozdemir/WSDropdown/README.md

 Take a look at the WSDropdownExample project to learn how the dropdown can be implemented.

-*WSDropdownButton* is a button to be place on your view to activate the dropdown.
+*WSDropdownButton* is a button to be placed on your view to activate the dropdown.

 ```swift